 When implementing a programmatic advertising SSP within your company, it’s easier to acknowledge the two as separate pieces before understanding the whole picture.
 Programmatic Advertising is an ad tech software used for buying and selling automated advertisements.
 To learn more about the basics behind this automated tool, check out the following blogpost that dives deeper into the basics behind Programmatic Advertising.

 Now onto the second part of this tongue twisting advertising tool; SSP.
 The elongated version of this acronym stands for ‘supply-side platform’, also commonly referred to as ‘sell-side platform’.
 This advertising instrument branches off of programmatic advertising to narrow in on the publisher side of things.
 This platform is a software device used to sell, overlook, and automate advertising inventory that is currently up for sale.

 Now put the two terms together, and voila you have Programmatic Advertising SSP.
-This mouthful of a term, coined to the all-inclusive advertising technology platform, allows publishers to organize their internal advertising space, sell digitalized advertisements and ultimately expand their consumer base.
+This mouthful of a term, coined to the all-inclusive online advertising technology platform, allows publishers to organize their internal advertising space, sell digitalized advertisements and ultimately expand their consumer base.

 Using an SSP within the Scope of Programmatic Advertising

 By now you may be thinking to yourself, “How the heck am I supposed to figure out how to use an SSP when I’m still trying to figure out the tongue twister of a name?”.
 Don’t worry, throughout the continuity of the article, we will pick away at the overly-complicated gibberish and translate it into plain English terms.